SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 ## Acknowledgements

-I would like to thank to my mentors [Lokesh Sharma](https://github.com/lokeshh) , [Sameer Deshmukh](https://github.com/v0dro) and [Victor Shepelev](https://github.com/zverok) for their response and support.
+I would like to thank to my mentors [Sameer Deshmukh](https://github.com/v0dro) ,[Lokesh Sharma](https://github.com/lokeshh) and [Victor Shepelev](https://github.com/zverok) for their response and support.

 I thank my fellow GSoC participants [Athitya Kumar](https://github.com/athityakumar) and [Prasun Anand](https://github.com/prasunanand) for their support and discussions on various topics.